-The Certificate III in Joinery provides comprehensive training in all practical and theoretical aspects of joinery.
+The Certificate III in Joinery provides apprentices with comprehensive training in all practical and theoretical aspects of joinery and stairs construction.

 Career opportunities, include: